What is special about this course?

 Where can I study my course?

 Variable start dates.
-Please contact Orkney College UHI for next available start date.
+Please contact UHI Orkney for next available start date.

 If you are studying a full time Further Education course (NCs, NQs etc.) the College claims your fees from the Scottish Funding Council for students who are under 18 on the first day of the course.
 Students over the age of 18 on the first day of the course have to apply to Orkney Islands Council (OIC) for a tuition fees bursary.